infinitered/reactotron/docs/plugin-open-in-editor.md

 # Open In Editor

-Both `reactotron-react-native` ships with a plugin called `openInEditor`.
+`reactotron-react-native` ships with a plugin called `openInEditor`.

 With this enabled, you can now click on the error line of code to have the file open in your editor.